Spotify launches verification badges to distinguish human artists from AI music flood

 Source: The Verge

-The timing of this initiative reflects the scale of the challenge facing streaming platforms.
-Deezer recently reported that 44% of its new uploads are AI-generated, equaling around 2 million tracks per month, though these songs account for less than 3% of total streams
+The move comes as platforms face an unprecedented wave of AI content.
+Deezer recently reported that 44% of its daily uploads are AI-generated songs, equaling around 2 million tracks per month, though these account for less than 3% of total streams

 2